-Thanks to the growing movement for increased corporate social responsibility, combined with innovative new technology, many companies are stepping up their employee-giving game like never before.
+Thanks to the growing movement toward increased corporate citizenship, combined with innovative new technology, many companies are stepping up their employee-giving game like never before.

-Businesses interested in creating or improving their workplace giving programs—as well as nonprofits eager to engage donors and corporate partners in new ways—will find inspiration in these employee giving campaign ideas that can be adapted to any office environment (even remote ones!).
+Businesses interested in creating or improving their workplace giving programs—as well as nonprofits eager to engage donors and corporate partners in new ways—will find inspiration in these versatile employee giving campaign ideas.

 However, there is one aspect of employee giving every workplace campaign should include: matching donations.

-Whether you’re planning a virtual walk-a-thon or a monthly giving campaign, companies should match funds that individual employees raise or give from their own pockets.
+When individual employees give from their own pockets to eligible nonprofits, their companies should match those donations.
+Through matching gift programs, companies can double their employees’ impact on the causes they care about.
 This kind of support and commitment builds buy-in, signals to employees that their company is just as committed to this work as they are, and affirms that their participation is seen and celebrated.

 Employee giving initiatives backed by matching donations can do a whole lot of good—and not just for your nonprofit beneficiaries and the communities they serve.